isomerpages/govtech-corp/_products-and-services/For Government Agencies/Digital Standards and Guides.md

 </ul>
 <h3>How to use the Digital Service Standards?</h3>
 <p>Familiarise yourself with the by downloading a copy of the <a href="/files/products-and-services/Digital_Service_Standards_GovTech.pdf" rel="noopener noreferrer nofollow" target="_blank">Digital Service Standards public release</a>.</p>
+<p>Public officers should refer to your agency’s intranet resources for the
+full version of the DSS.</p>
 <h3>Interested to find out more about Digital Service Standards?</h3>
 <p></p>
 <div class="isomer-card-grid"><a rel="noopener noreferrer nofollow" href="mailto:info@tech.gov.sg" class="isomer-card"><div class="isomer-card-body"><div class="isomer-card-title">Email your questions to us</div><div class="isomer-card-link">Contact us</div></div></a>